RVgo4it/mmsgate/README.md

 ## Flexisip Configuration
 Configure Flexisip as a push gateway.

 Bind the interface to the local IP and use the host's DNS name.
-For details on allthe other required settings, follow this guide: https://wiki.linphone.org/xwiki/wiki/public/view/Flexisip/HOWTOs/Push%20Gateway/
+For details on all the other required settings, follow this guide: https://wiki.linphone.org/xwiki/wiki/public/view/Flexisip/HOWTOs/Push%20Gateway/

 To edit the Flexisip configuration, use this command:
 ```
 docker exec -it mmsgate sudo nano /etc/flexisip/flexisip.conf
 ```
+Use Ctrl-S to save and Ctrl-X to exit.
+You can search the file using Ctrl-W.

-The transport line may look something like this:
+The "transports" line may look something like this:
 ```
 transports=sips:flexisip.yourdomain.com;maddr=123.45.67.89
 ```